 The prominent topic of the site is the most recent offering from former (oh, I love typing that word) sheriff Joe Arpaio and Mike Zullo.
 Videos and interviews are featured.
 As we all know, the centerpiece of Zullo’s claim is that 9 aspects of Obama’s birth certificate are identical to a certificate from another Hawaiian born the same month.
 The degree of similarity asserted by Zullo has been challenged by me and in more detail by others; however, on WOBC2 site I found new evidence of similarity, evidence that is not easily dismissed.

-Upon examination, the WOBC2 web site has a background image of green basket weave security paper.
-I downloaded the file, BirthCertificate.jpg, from his site and present the copy here:
+Upon examination, the WOBC2 website has a background image of green basket weave security paper.
+I downloaded the file, BirthCertificate.jpg, from the site and present the copy here:

 Lest anyone think that I am manufacturing evidence, I have made each image link to a copy of it at the Wayback Machine, mine way back in 2012.

 One might argue that these are visually similar because they were made for the same purpose, but it’s more than that.
 Here are the results of running a cryptographic hash on the two files:

 File name: C:\temp\BasketWeave2.jpg File size: 3556 bytes CRC16: E861 CRC32: EC03DCAD MD2: 76FA8AFA7F5A97DC48B2BAF5B1CFF299 MD4: 2442D9CD6B0C4B4164EE9051831CC4EA MD5: F5CEAC402F3EAA2751F7810C40F5A8EF SHA-1: 3CF7706D3A014315DE0776EA1EA31C68B862CDC0